katriellucas/lecarde-2/README.md

 The same could be applied to Xbox Controllers by repeating the setup above while your desired Xbox controller is plugged in.

+If your controller is NS type we cannot guarantee if it works 100% (too much problems with the game's bottom structure) but we provided baseline support and NS type controller label anyway.

 #### About "LC2_KeyBinding.ini" ####